David E. Marx, Ph.D., Chair

 Recent graduates of the department have been admitted to doctoral programs at a number of major universities including Harvard, Cornell, Johns Hopkins and the University of Pennsylvania.
 In addition, some graduates have attended medical and dental schools, and some have gone on to law school.

-For information on programs affiliated with the Department of Chemistry visit Biochemistry, BS , Biochemistry, Cell and Molecular Biology, BS , Environmental Science, BS , and Neuroscience, BS pages.
+For information on programs affiliated with the Department of Chemistry such as Biochemistry, Cell and Molecular Biology, Environmental Science and Neuroscience, visit Interdisciplinary Majors .
 The Environmental Studies Concentration is also affiliated with the department.

 Courses for Chemistry are listed under the prefixes C/CJ, CHEM and ESCI.
-For more information on these and all courses offered, visit our Course Descriptions page.
+For more information, visit our Course Descriptions page.

 For more information about the Chemistry department, visit its website.